 For, there, was Canther, one of the ones that helped to turn hope.
 His eyes became narrow and he pursed his lips.
 The look of hatred in his eyes was all too apparent.
 His fists clenched in a fit of rage.
 The package he held for hope fell to the ground unnoticed.
-Eyes turning black as he watched Canther moving her to the alley; the same alley they turned hope.
+His eyes turned as black as the street under those oil lamp lights.
+He watched Canther moving her to the alley; the same alley where they turned hope.
 The young woman fell back into the alley.
-She looked back to Adrien, to see that he saw what had just happened.
+She looked back to Adrien, to see that he saw what was happening.

 Adrien walked fast to that alley.
 He turned into the alley to find Canther trying to charm this young woman.

 "You picked the wrong time and place to fuck with this young woman asshole!
 Yeah, you know me!
 You held me while your master turned a young girl.
 Do you remember that-Canther?"
 He said with his iridescent wings standing tall.
 Yeah, he was upset.
 Canther looked up and saw Adrien standing in the archway of the alley.

 "Oh, this is way too good.
 Roul will reward me greatly for bringing back your head.
 That should be easy enough, I mean, you couldn't even save a young girl, just like you won't be able to save this one from becoming my next meal."